 When visiting Iceland in March, it is reasonable to assume that you're hoping to enjoy authentic Icelandic experiences.

 These would include seeing the Northern Lights, exploring an ice cave, and witnessing spectacular winter landscapes.

 There are several ways you can enjoy these activities on your holiday in Iceland.

-It's possible to book a guided vacation package, in which all of your accommodation, transfers and tours are taken care of before arrival.
+It's possible to book a guided vacation package, in which all of your accommodation, transfers, and tours are taken care of before arrival.

-On the other hand, it may suit you better to book a self-drive tour, in which you navigate the country yourself, with a car rental and all accommodation pre-organised for you, based on an arranged itinerary.
+On the other hand, it may suit you better to book a self-drive tour, in which you navigate the country yourself, with a car rental and all accommodation pre-organized for you, based on an arranged itinerary.

 Of course, it's also possible to stay in Reykjavík and take day tours to see the sites, returning each evening to the northernmost capital in the world.

 March in Iceland is truly wonderful.
-It is an excellent time to visit if you're seeking wintry landscapes, sparse crowds and longer spring days to fill with activities.
+It is an excellent time to visit if you're seeking wintry landscapes, sparse crowds, and longer spring days to fill with activities.
 As long as you dress appropriately and make responsible choices regarding driving and tours, you're sure to have an incredible visit to this country.